 Male infertility is defined as the inability of a male to conceive a pregnancy in a female who is fertile.
 Almost 40-50% of cases of infertility are because of the male component.

 Male Infertility: Causes and Treatments

-The male produces sperm which are required to fertilise the ovum from the female in order to result in a pregnancy.
+The male produces sperm which is required to fertilize the ovum from the female in order to result in a pregnancy.
 Hence the most important factor in a male is the sperm.
-The count as well as the quality and the quantity of the sperm plays a major role in the fertility of a men.
+The count, as well as the quality and the quantity of the sperm, plays a major role in the fertility of men.